 Lana Del Rey has released three new songs.
-Titled ‘Blue Banister’, ‘Wildflower’ and ‘Text Book’, each will appear on her new studio album Blue Banisters June 4.
+Titled ‘Blue Banister’, ‘Wildflower’ and ‘Text Book’, each will appear on her yet-to-be-released studio album Blue Banisters.
 The album will be Lana Del Rey’s second 2021 release.
 It follows the arrival of her long-delayed seventh album Chemtrails Over The Country Club in March.

 ‘Blue Banister’ celebrates Americana.
 Del Rey sings of Oklahoma and heartbreak.
 It echoes the minimalist Heart-of-America tone Del Rey has increasingly moved towards on recent releases.